CCMMMA/wacommplusplus/README.md

 - USE_CUDA - Activate the CUDA acceleration (future feature).
 - DEBUG - Add logging printouts (do not use for production or evaluation.)

 WaComM++ uses cmake version 3.
-In some Linux system cmake is the version 3 by default.
-In other systems the version 3 must be specified using the cmake3 command.
+In some Linux systems cmake is version 3 by default.
+In other systems version 3 must be specified using the cmake3 command.

 - Example: compile vanilla WaComM++ (No parallelization)